On the almost-principal minors of a symmetric matrix: Concluding remarks

 \section{Concluding remarks}

 $ $

 Given that the only difference between the epr- and apr-sequence is that the former depends on principal minors, while the latter depends on almost-principal minors, it is worthwhile to compare the state of affairs for epr- and apr-sequences.
-Although the apr-sequence was just introduced (in the present paper), we already have a better understanding of this sequence than of the epr-sequence: The epr-sequences of symmetric matrices over the prime field of order $2$ were completely characterized in \cite{XMR-Char 2}; however, for any other field, no such characterization exists.
-In Section \ref{s: No As}, the sequences not containing any $\tt A$s that can be realized as the apr-sequence of a symmetric matrix over an arbitrary field $F$ were completely characterized.
-Moreover, in Section \ref{s: char 0}, the apr-sequences of symmetric matrices over fields of characteristic $0$ were also completely characterized.
-Hence, it is clear that our understanding of apr-sequences is already better than that of epr-sequences.
+Although the apr-sequence was just introduced (in the present paper), we already have a better understanding of this sequence than of the epr-sequence: The epr-sequences of symmetric matrices over the field of order $2$ were completely characterized in \cite{XMR-Char 2}; however, for any other field, no such characterization exists.
+In Section \ref{s: No As}, the sequences not containing any $\tt A$s that are realized as the apr-sequence of a symmetric matrix over an arbitrary field $\F$ were completely characterized.
+Moreover, in Section \ref{s: No As}, a necessary condition for a sequence to be the apr-sequence of a symmetric matrix over a field $\F$ was presented.
+It is clear, then, that our understanding of apr-sequences is already better than that of epr-sequences.

 As stated in Section \ref{s: intro}, one of our motivations for introducing the ap-rank and apr-sequence of a symmetric matrix was answering Question \ref{qpr question}, which asks if we should attribute the fact that neither $\tt NA$ nor $\tt NS$ can occur as a subsequence of the qpr-sequence of a symmetric matrix $B \in \Fnn$ entirely to the dependence of qpr-sequences on almost-principal minors.
-We will now provide an answer, under the assumption that $n \geq 3$ (the question is trivial when $n \leq 2$): For $n \geq 3$, the answer is affirmative if and only if $B$ is a non-diagonal (symmetric) matrix (over any field) for which there does not exist a generalized permutation matrix such that $P^TBP = T^p_q$ when $p \geq 2$, where $T^p_q$ is the $n \times n$ matrix
+The following remark answers Question \ref{qpr question}, under the assumption that $n \geq 3$ (the question is trivial when $n \leq 2$).

+\begin{rem} \normalfont Let $n \geq 3$, $\F$ be a field and $B \in \Fnn$ be symmetric.
+Then the fact that neither $\tt NA$ nor $\tt NS$ can occur as a subsequence of $\qpr(B)$ is attributed entirely to the dependence of $\qpr(B)$ on almost-principal minors if and only if $B$ is a non-diagonal matrix for which there does not exist a generalized permutation matrix such that $P^TBP = T^p_q$ when $p \geq 2$, where $T^p_q$ is the $n \times n$ matrix